fullstaq-labs/sqedule/CONTRIBUTING.md

 ## Example: making an API request

-This example shows how you can request a list of deployment requests from the API server.
+This example shows how you can request a list of releases from the API server.
 We assume that:

  * You have [httpie](https://httpie.io/) installed.
  * You have the seed data loaded.